udpf/Hungama-Pro/README.md

 this extension is currently not hosted in chrome webstore, so you will have to install it manually on chrome. below are the steps

-- download the extension here : [Download](https://github.com/udpf/Hungama-Pro/archive/master.zip)
+- Download the extension here : [Download](https://github.com/udpf/Hungama-Pro/archive/master.zip)
-- extract the zip file
+- Extract the zip file
-- go to chrome extensions page [chrome://extensions/](chrome://extensions/)
+- Go to chrome extensions page [chrome://extensions/](chrome://extensions/)
-- you will see a button called "Load Unpacked Extension.." click that
+- You will see a button called "Load Unpacked Extension.." click that
-- select the extracted folder and press "ok"
+- Select the extracted folder and press "ok"

 Note :-
 - The extension will be enabled on development mode. you will have a popup when opening the chrome. press cancel on that popup. you can always enable it again on the chrome extension page.